Disproving a faith is also an option . . .

 Specifically: Command some convenient mountain ranges to hop into the Atlantic Ocean west of Sahara or Portugal to form New Atlantis - well shaped, of strong build, perfectly adjusted to ocean currents, with large plains and a range of mountains in the north, middle and perhaps the north-east too, to make the climate very healthy.
 The size of this new land could be four or ten times the size of Portugal, to give an indication (see the red dot on the map).
 There is a possible centre for the New Land, which could soon enough be needed.

-Go ahead, wonder-boys and wonder-girls, and make sure no one gets hurt, all get satisfied, and the climate in both places gets far better for thriving.
-Judged by the stark lack of such feats, we suspect there never were any full-faith followers of Jesus around and full of vigour for it.
+Go ahead, wonder-boys and wonder-girls, go ahead if you are up to the promises to the real followers, after making sure no one gets hurt, all get satisfied, and the climate in both places gets far better for thriving.
+Judged by the stark lack of mountain-commanding feats, we suspect there never were any full-faith followers of Jesus around and full of vigour for it.
 And do you know what the Holy Ghost and all the apostles agreed on right after Jesus were gone?
 They dispensed with the commandments and sayings of Jesus not to burden non-Jewish believers unnecessarily [Acts 15; Acts 21:25].

-It that lies a form of salvation - being saved from futile efforts and from the shame of failures ever so often.
+It that lies a form of salvation - being saved from futile efforts and self-maiming too.

 The Catholic Church says it rejects nothing that is holy and true in other religions.
 The Hindu guru Paramahansa Yogananda (12893-1952) told his own guru had power over all the forces of nature, and Yogananda's guru writes about powers that some yogis get.
 Not only that guru writes it, but such teachings of hidden, majestic powers are around in Buddhism and Hinduism alike while big mountains keep standing - Seeing is believing.